 The M.A.
-English Program works closely with the Lannan Center for Poetics & Social Practice, the Writing Center, the Center for New Designs in Learning & Scholarship (CNDLS), and other entities both on-and-off campus to help connect students with employment opportunities that frequently present themselves in the course of any given academic year (and even in the summer).
-The Program Administrator shares these opportunities with students as they come up.
+English program works closely with the Lannan Center for Poetics & Social Practice, the Writing Center, the Center for New Designs in Learning & Scholarship (CNDLS), and other entities on and off-campus to help connect students with employment opportunities that frequently present themselves in the course of any given academic year (and even in the summer).
+The department staff share these opportunities with students as they come up.

-You can find opportunities for additional on-campus employment opportunities on the Student Employment Office website.
+You can find opportunities for additional on-campus employment via the Student Employment Office’s online job board—HoyaWorks (new window).

 - Events: Attends and serves as a point-of-contact for Lannan Center events, including overseeing room and catering set-up, assisting with set-up and transport of materials to venue, and clean-up after events.